 If an Interconnection Customer withdraws prior to Phase 2 of the Transitional Cluster Study process commencing, no Withdrawal Penalty is imposed and the Interconnection Customer will only be assigned its allocated study costs.
-If the Interconnection Customer withdraws after entering Phase 2 and prior to executing an LGIA, the Interconnection Customer will face a withdrawal penalty equal to nine times its allocated study costs-an amount that in the case of Juno Solar is expected to approach if not exceed \$2 million.
+(T. Vol. 1, p.
+34) If the Interconnection Customer withdraws after entering Phase 2 and prior to executing an LGIA, the Interconnection Customer will face a withdrawal penalty equal to nine times its allocated study costs-an amount that in the case of Juno Solar is expected to approach if not exceed \$2 million.
 Among the reasons that an Interconnection Customer might need to withdraw from the study process is if the Commission were to deny a CPCN application or revoke an issued CPCN.
+(T. Vol. 1, pp. 34-35)

-Therefore, the "catch-22" is as follows: (i) Duke cannot provide the finalized Network Upgrade costs of a FERC-jurisdictional project in the Transitional Cluster Study until after completion of the Phase 2 study, but (ii) if the Commission's CPCN decision for the project is not made until after those costs have been determined in the Phase 2 study (and the remainder of the study process) and the Commission denies the CPCN because it deems such costs to be unreasonable, the Interconnection Customer runs the risk of having to pay a withdrawal penalty.
-The Commission agrees that this places an unreasonable burden on Juno Solar and that a reasonable solution is for the Commission to issue a Conditional CPCN that will remain in effect so long as the LCOT for any required Network Upgrades assigned to Juno Solar is at or below an acceptable defined amount.
+Therefore, the "catch-22" is as follows: (i) Duke cannot provide the finalized Network Upgrade costs of a FERC-jurisdictional project in the Transitional Cluster Study until after completion of the Phase 2 study, but (ii) if the Commission's CPCN decision for the project is not made until after those costs have been determined in the Phase 2 study (and the remainder of the study process) and the Commission denies the CPCN because it deems such costs to be unreasonable, the Interconnection Customer runs the risk of having to pay a substantial withdrawal penalty.
+The Commission agrees that this places an unreasonable burden on Juno Solar and that a reasonable solution is for the Commission to issue a CPCN conditioned upon Juno Solar paying for all Network Upgrade costs that are greater than an LCOT value of \$4 per MWh and Juno Solar agreeing to not seek reimbursement for that overage from the ratepayers.
+(T. Vol. 1, pp. 34-35)